ginaps/ginapsgroup/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
+  - Investigadores
-  - Investigador principal
+  - Posdoctorandos
-  - Investigador en formación
+  - Doctorandos
-  - Estudiante de grado
+  - Estudiantes de grados
-  - Administrativo
+  - Colaboradores externos
-  - Visitante
+  - Visitantes
-  - Alumno
+  - Miembros formados
 design:
   show_interests: false
   show_role: true